ispras/endometrium-dataset-analysis/README.md

 The result must contain the line starting with `endometrium-dataset-analysis`

 # Methods from the paper
-Before folloing the instructions presented here it's hihgly teccomended to read the paper.
+Before following the instructions presented here it's highly reccomended to read the paper.
 To reproduce the analysis presented in the paper the following steps should be
  followed:
 <ol>